davidhuser/data-pack-importer-vagrant/README.md

 ### Other

+- Check status: `vagrant status`
 - To stop vagrant: `vagrant halt` in the host machine
 - To update vagrant with code changes from the `data-pack-importer` repository, call either: `install_github(repo="jason-p-pickering/data-pack-importer", ref="prod")` in the R console, or run `vagrant up --provision` from the host machine.
+- If you experience that Vagrant takes a lot of CPU, you can change it in the `Vagrantfile` before calling `vagrant up` and set it to `v.cpus = 1` and maybe also `v.memory = 2048`